Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: THE PROPOSED METHOD

-By setting $\alpha=0.5$ and $k=0$, the embedding distortion is depicted in Fig. \ref{Fig. QIM distortion}(b), whose maximum error is $\alpha\Delta/2=\Delta/4$.
-If the quantization errors are distributed uniformly over $[-(\Delta/2),(\Delta/2)]$, then the mean-squared embedding distortion is
+By setting $\alpha=0.5$ and $k=0$, the embedding distortion is depicted in Fig. \ref{Fig. QIM distortion}(b), with a maximum error of $\alpha\Delta/2=\Delta/4$.
+If the quantization errors are uniformly distributed over $[-(\Delta/2),(\Delta/2)]$, the mean-squared embedding distortion is:

-Obviously, since $\bigcup_{m=0}^{|\mathcal{M}|-1}\Lambda_m=\mathbb{R}$ (as shown in Fig. \ref{Fig. QIM embed model}), each bit of watermark can embed into a sample of host with any characteristic and distribution.
-Such features make R-QIM possessing almost the same maximum length of available watermark as the number of host samples.
+Since $\bigcup_{m=0}^{|\mathcal{M}|-1}\Lambda_m=\mathbb{R}$ (as shown in Fig. \ref{Fig. QIM embed model}), each bit of the watermark can be embedded into a host sample with any characteristic and distribution.
+These features make R-QIM capable of accommodating a watermark of almost the same maximum length as the number of host samples.